open-meteo/open-meteo-website/README.md

 This repository contains the [open-meteo.com](https://open-meteo.com/) website.
 The weather API code can be found in [this](https://github.com/open-meteo/open-meteo) repository.

 The website is build using SvelteKit, Shadcn and Highcharts.
 It can be run locally using `npm`.
-It's entirely static and hosted on a CDN afterwards.
+The build is produces is entirely static and hosted on a CDN afterwards.

 ## Developing